aditya-caltechie/ai-omniverse/README.md

 # ai-omniverse

 **One stop for AI/ML learning** — AI/ML learning gym: traditional ML, deep learning, fine-tuning, Gen AI, agentic AI.
-Everything from experiments to production with evaluation and observability.
+Everything from experiments to production with guardrails, evaluations and observability.

-Refer the Overview documents [here](https://github.com/aditya-caltechie/ai-tutorial-notes) first

 This repo is a curated learning path covering the full spectrum of modern AI and machine learning: